jrudolph/akka/akka-docs/java/untyped-actors.rst

 Reply using the 'replySafe' and 'replyUnsafe' methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to send a message back to the original sender of the message you just received then you can use the 'getContext().replyUnsafe(..)' method.
+If you want to send a message back to the original sender of the message you just received then you can use the 'getCurrentMessage().replyUnsafe(..)' method.

 .. code-block:: java